 - Gutenberg compatible.
 The release of WordPress 5.0 brought in lots of changes and the new Gutenberg editor has been rebuilt for flexible, media-rich pages and posts.
 Any theme you install should be Gutenberg compatible to ensure a smooth editing experience.

 Over the years, I’ve tried many WordPress themes.
-The ones listed below and the ones I truly believe in.
+The ones listed below are my favorites.
 They have all the features listed above.
 So they check all the boxes and then some.
 You really can’t go wrong with any of them.

-But let’s see why Divi got so popular in the first place.
 Divi is the most intuitive WordPress theme in the world.
-You can customize it to your heart’s desire and adapt it to any kind of blog or audience.
+You can customize it to your heart’s desire and adapt it to any kind of blog niche or business model.

 You can create endless layouts, landing pages and split test your sock off without ever touching a line of code.
 To take Divi for a spin, check out this demo.